Testing Sling-based applications

 Side note: injecting services in private fields

-To inject (real or fake) services in others for testing, without having to create getters and setters just for this, we use a reflection-based trick, as in the below example.
+To inject (real or fake) services in others for testing, without having to create getters and setters just for this, you could use a reflection-based trick, as in the below example.
 Utilities such as the PrivateAccessor from junit-addons make that simpler.

 1 2 3 4 5 6 7 8